weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 x-p
 84 PRINCIPLES OF MATHEMATICAL ANALYSIS

-if there is a point c € Y with the following property: For every c > 0 there exists a 6 > 0 such that
+if there is a point c  \in  Y with the following property: For every c > 0 there exists a 6 > 0 such that

 J) dy(f(x),q) <ec
-for all points x € E for which
+for all points x  \in  E for which
 3) 0 < dy(x, p) <0.

 The symbols dy and dy refer to the distances in X and Y, respectively.